lazy-media/fivem/README.md

 # Assumptions

 - This repository assumes your Ubuntu Server is setup as standard
-- This repository assumes your Ubuntu Server name is `ubuntu`
+- This repository assumes your Ubuntu Server username is `ubuntu`
 - Please Double check any files to make sure your paths are correct
 - This repository assumes your main home directory is `/home/ubuntu/`